For Alberto Álvarez

-Recently, Alberto Álvarez Calero has been invited to conduct the operas I Pagliacci (Leoncavallo) and Bluebeard´s Castle (Bartók) at the National Opera House in Stara Zagora (Bulgaria), on March 19.
+Recently, Alberto Álvarez Calero has debuted succesfully as opera director, conducting the operas I Pagliacci (Leoncavallo) and Bluebeard´s Castle (Bartók), at the State Opera of Stara Zagora (Bulgaria).

-In 2016 he founded the Bormujos Chamber Orchestra, one of the most active emerging professional chamber orchestras in southwestern Spain, obtaining good acceptance and criticism.
-With his chamber orchestra, Álvarez Calero is interested to extending new repertoires with works from the past that had been performed little or nothing in the present, as of the composers J. Martin Kraus, A. Salieri, P. Wranitzky, A. Gyrowetz, etc. Álvarez Calero is concerned about the diffusion of classical music in society, and so he is carrying out some innovative proposals with the same orchestra, such as the inclusion of musical workshops for children while he runs some of his concerts, or the fact of previously sharing his impressions about the programme, or the day to day of the orchestra with the audience.
-With this interaction, the attendees feel motivated and participate in the process of creating the concert.
+In 2016 he founded the "Orquesta de cámara de Bormujos", one of the most active emerging professional chamber orchestras in southwestern Spain, obtaining good acceptance and criticism.
+With his chamber orchestra, Álvarez Calero is interested to extending new repertoires with works from the past that had been performed little or nothing in the present, as of the composers J. Martin Kraus, A. Salieri, P. Wranitzky, A. Gyrowetz, etc. Álvarez Calero is concerned about the diffusion of classical music in society, and so he is carrying out some innovative proposals with the same orchestra, that makes the attendees feel motivated and participate in the process of creating the concert.

 Previously Alberto Álvarez Calero has conducted some orchestra like Russian Federal Orchestra, Württembergische Philharmonie Reutlingen, Orquesta Joven de Andalucía (OJA), Joven Orquesta Nacional